launchdarkly/js-client-sdk/README.md

 *Note*: Feature flags must marked available to the client-side SDK (see your feature flag's settings page) before they can be used in variation calls on the front-end.
 If you request a feature flag that is not available, you'll receive the default value for that flag.

+You can also fetch all feature flags for a user:

+          var flags = client.all_flags();

+This will return a key / value map of all your feature flags.
+The map will contain `null` values for any flags that would return the fallback value (the second argument that you normally pass to `variation`).
+Note that this will send analytics events to LaunchDarkly as if you'd called `variation` for every feature flag.

 ### Bootstrapping